Building a New House

 The Site Plan Review analyzes the impact of certain improvements on the surrounding neighborhood.
 The Site Plan Review is required for new homes that do not meet the minimum lot dimensions.
 Minimum lot size requirements include a lot width of 100 feet, lot depth of 150 feet, and a lot area of 15,000 square feet.

-- 3 sets of plans for the new single family homes (PDF version emailed to the Department of Planning and Community Development at firstname.lastname@example.org).
+- 3 set of plans for the new single family homes (PDF version emailed to the Department of Planning and Community Development at firstname.lastname@example.org).

 Staff shall forward the Concept Stormwater Management Plan to a third party consultant for review.
 Comments shall be forwarded to the Petition in a review letter.